PhantomMike/100-days-of-code/log.md

+### Day 33: February 23, 2017

+**Today's Progress:** Worked on a few of the FCC Basic Algorithm Scripting challenges.

+**Thoughts:** Need to figure out how replacing works with regular expressions.

 ### Day 31 & 32: February 21 & 22, 2017

 **Today's Progress:** Finished FCC Object Oriented and Functional Programming sections!